Solicitor Ordinance and Permit

 Per the City of Bedford’s Code of Ordinance, Chapter 90 “Peddlers and Solicitors”, individuals are required to obtain a solicitor permit to conduct such activities.
 Solicitor permits are processed and issued by the Bedford Police Department’s Public Service Officers.
 All solicitors undergo a criminal background check before their permit is approved.

 A solicitor permit must be completed by each company or entity involved in soliciting or handbill distribution.
 A separate solicitor permit shall be required for every person involved in soliciting or handbill distribution.
 Permits are valid for the current calendar year.
 All permit fees are non-refundable.

-- Solicitor Permit - $50.00 a year per person, free if distributing handbills only
+- Solicitor Permit - $50 a year per person (valid only for the calendar year in which it is issued), free if distributing handbills only

 The following groups of organizations are exempt from needing to obtain a permit.
 Please keep in mind, these organizations still need to abide by the City’s solicitation ordinance regulations.